Azure/iotedge-lorawan-starterkit/Docs/ArchitectureDecisions/002_lbs_configuration.md

 this approach.

 *NB*:

-- Keeping track of configuration changes is equivalent to keep track of changes to the desired properties by using `ModuleClient.SetDesiredPropertyUpdateCallbackAsync`
 - In case the specification requires us to transfer 64-bit numbers (e.g. for EUIs), we either need to split up such a number into two 32-bit numbers or represent it as a string.
 Device twins encode numbers as 32-bit values.

 *Advantages*:

-- We can observe configuration changes without needing to fetch the contentrator device key (as in Option 3).
+- We can fetch the LBS configuration needing to have access to the contentrator device key (as in Option 3).
 - No need to create additional IoT devices for each LBS.
 - Configuration of all LBSs is centralized in one place which would make it easier to find.